 While the Church has often stood alone in the gap to care for the marginalized, whenever they have also been able to partner with civic powers to sustainably mend the holes in civil structures of justice, the result has always been greater human flourishing and decreased human suffering among marginalized groups.

 For example, when we think about public education, foster and adoptive care, or even the idea of hospitals, these are all institutions that were initiated by the Church, and for a long time were exclusively funded and run by the Church.
-They are also initiatives that currently receive government funding and oversight today.
+They are also initiatives that receive government funding and oversight today.

 Not many of us would argue that these initiatives should have no government funding or oversight just because they are needs that could conceivably be met by the Church.
 But why do we make that very argument when it comes to addressing other societal needs, such as homelessness, access to affordable healthcare, or other welfare programs that empower greater human flourishing for the most disadvantaged among us?